Learning in Health Professions MED5392

 2. Apply core principles and current theories of learning to the design of a range of learning opportunities and assessment tasks, e.g. lectures, problem-based learning (PBL), case-based learning, simulation, supervision, online formative quizzes.

-3. Identify factors that may influence learning and critique the evidence;
+3. Identify factors that may influence learning and critique the relevant evidence;

 4. Critically discuss the role of reflective practice in facilitating learning;

-5. Critically reflect on his/her learning practice and measures to enhance this.
+5. Critically reflect on their learning practice and measures to enhance this.